carbonsir/GSDTNet/README.md

 ## Requirements

-The manuscript experiments were conducted with PyTorch 2.5.1 on a single NVIDIA RTX 3090 GPU.
+The experiments were conducted with PyTorch 2.5.1 on a single NVIDIA RTX 3090 GPU.

 Recommended environment: